County Fair Guide

 Est. 1830July

 The Oakland County Fair in Davisburg is a ten-day mid-July celebration in the heart of metro Detroit's northern suburbs, one of Michigan's largest county fairs drawing hundreds of thousands from southeastern Michigan's most affluent county.
-Dating to 1830, it is one of Michigan's oldest and most enduring agricultural fair traditions.
+The fair traces back to 1830, making it one of Michigan's longest-running agricultural traditions.

 11. 11